The Anderson Lab

 Although important differences exist, empirical research on both real islands and habitat islands is relevant to management of landscapes fragmented by human activities.

-Here, we combine theoretical research (e.g., development of the Constraint-based model of Dynamic Island Biogeography; see Publications) and empirical studies in Mexico, Costa Rica, and Venezuela.
+Here, we combine theoretical research (e.g., development of the Constraint-based model of Dynamic Island Biogeography; see Publications) and empirical studies in the Westen United States, Mexico, Costa Rica, and Venezuela.

 Our current projects in this area include: